ionic-enterprise/ionic-training-decks/src/assets/data/markdown/photo-gallery-step02.md

 ✔ update ios in 20.97s
 ```

+> **Note**: The "Updating iOS native dependencies" step can take a significant amount of time (upwards of 10 minutes in some cases).
+This only occurs the first time you do this - subsequent projects will be much faster!

 This command adds an `ios/` directory to the project and adds the `@capacitor/ios` npm package as a dependency in the `package.json` file.

 ```bash